rayzlui/new_mastermind/README.md

 The first thing that came to mind was how should we store the secret code and user inputted code, and how that would influence how our check function would need to operate.

 If we stored both the secret code and the inputted code as strings, we could have a fast checking by seeing if they are equal to each other.
-But if it's incorrect, providing feedback would be more difficult.
+But two issues here.
+Since we're using numbers as code options, a string of numbers can return false positives.
+Aka if the correct answer is 11, 1, 11, 10 and the user guessed 1,11,11,10, the string comparsion === will return true, even though it's incorrect.
+Also if it's incorrect, providing feedback would be more difficult.
 I would need to run a loop to check if the user input was the same as the code for every loop to check how many were correct code and at the correct spot.
 But I ran into some issues with how I would provide feedback for correct code but wrong position.

 So I considered storing the codes in an array.
 Arrays would be a little more time consuming for checking if the inputted code was completely correct, but we would make it easier to provide feedback if it's incorrect.
 We run a for loop, compare indices and remove from the array if they're both equal.
 If the array is empty at the end, then it would be the correct answer and if not, we could go through what's left of the user input code and search for indexes of where it existed in the correct code and remove from the code as we progressed through.
 But this could get time consuming in situations such as:
       let correctCode = [0,0,0,0,0,0,0,0,0,0,0,0]